 The work you do matters

 You might be in a job right now that you don’t care much for.
 Maybe it’s not your dream role or maybe you feel like you’re just going through the motions — sticking to the job description, doing what’s asked, and clocking out.
-It’s easy to start believing that what you’re doing doesn’t really matter.
-But I want to remind you today: it does.
+It’s easy to start believing that what you’re doing doesn’t really matter but I want to remind you today: it does.

-Whether you’re folding laundry, serving customers, answering phones, or managing a classroom full of kids — your role has purpose.
+Whether you’re folding laundry, serving customers, answering phones, or managing a classroom full of kids, your role has purpose.
 You are contributing something meaningful, even if it feels small or unnoticed.
 You never know how your consistency, your attitude, or your kindness is impacting someone else’s day.

 Life moved forward quickly.
 I started a family, and at that moment, I made the choice to take jobs that were convenient and flexible for where my family was.
 It wasn’t always ideal, and it definitely wasn’t easy.
 It was hard.
-It was a sacrifice.
-But I was present — and sometimes being present is the most powerful thing you can offer in seasons of life.
+It was a sacrifice but I was present and sometimes being present is the most powerful thing you can offer in seasons of life.

-This blog is part of that healing and reflection — a space where I’m learning, unlearning, and reminding myself that even when I feel stuck, God is still writing the story.
-And every chapter, even the hard ones, still count.
+This blog is part of that healing and reflection.
+A space where I’m learning, unlearning, and reminding myself that even when I feel stuck, God is still writing the story and every chapter, even the hard ones, still count.

 Yes, excellence absolutely honors God.

-When you do things with excellence — whether it’s showing up to work on time, caring for your kids, creating something beautiful, serving others, or even managing your daily responsibilities — you’re reflecting His character.
+When you do things with excellence whether it’s showing up to work on time, caring for your kids, creating something beautiful, serving others, or even managing your daily responsibilities you’re reflecting His character.
 God is a God of order, creativity, intentionality, and excellence.
 So when we give our best, not to impress people but as an act of worship and obedience, it brings glory to Him.

 Colossians 3:23-24 (NIV) says:

-“Whatever you do, work at it with all your heart, as working for the Lord, not for human masters… It is the Lord Christ you are serving.”
+“Whatever you do, work at it with all your heart, as working for the Lord, not for human masters.
+It is the Lord Christ you are serving.”

 Next